pick the right tool for the job

 my ERP does manufacturing too

-can it track historical changes?
+but can it track historical changes?

 An ERP runs your financials, not your manufacturing.
 It tracks items, not processes.
-Unless you build one item consistently with no changes, you're left with just a routing.
-And that's no way to run a shop.
+Unless you build one item consistently with no changes, you're left with just a routing, and that's no way to run a shop.

 my ERP tells me they can do it

-how much time and money will it take?
+but how much time and money will it take?

 my ERP provides a schedule

-does it adjust to real-time issues?
+but does it adjust to real-time issues?

 An ERP schedule often looks like Excel with lists of work.
 It doesn't track your capacity and can't tell you where there are bottlenecks in your processes or on your shop floor.
 How are you going to solve issues you don't see?
 How will you move work?